-If you start as an owner-operator, you need to put some effort for quite some time to put your foot in the door in the trucking industry.
+In the beginning, you need to work hard to put your foot in the door of the trucking industry.

-Because, in the end, those who hustle and who do more cold calls get the most loads.
+In the end, those who hustle and do more cold calls get the most loads.

 Find below a list of ways for an owner-operator to get freight to haul.

 For owner-operators, load boards are the easiest way to find loads.
 To use them, you need a computer and an internet connection.

 Load board platforms provide access to hundreds or even thousands of available loads.

 You also can filter through the entire list of loads to find the ones that fit your needs.
 Set your requirements, and the system will pull up available freight.
 Each load describes where it needs to go, its weight, its size, and any other services it requires.

 All this information is available online with the load boards.
 You can compare rates from shippers and brokers, which allows you to make faster decisions.

 After gathering all the data about the available loads, owner-operators can call the brokers and shippers to negotiate the best rates possible.